-The one thing marketing professionals all agree on when it comes to the best way to measure marketing success?
+There is one thing marketing professionals all agree on when it comes to the best way of tracking direct mail response rates to measure your marketing success?
 There isn’t one.
 The ‘best’ way to measure your direct marketing campaign success is not the same for any two clients or companies.
-The ‘best’ way to measure your success is to know what your success looks like.
+The ‘best’ way to measure your direct mail effectiveness is to know what your success looks like.

-Here are just a few terms that are frequently tossed about when calculating the success of a marketing strategy:
+Here are just a few direct mail marketing metrics that are frequently tossed about when calculating the success of a marketing strategy:

 - Customer Acquisition Cost